 is used to support the Fellowship of John in perpetuity.

-A Fund Committee, consisting of a Foxwood resident and five
+An Investment Committee, consisting of 6 members from Foxwood and

-volunteers from the area who have experience in fund-raising and
+from the Community who have experience in fund-raising and

 investments, supervises the investment of funds received.